codewithmichael/backbone.cwm.nestableview/README.md

 appView.render();
 ```

-In the example above, the application view is rendered 5 times, but the child view is only rendered once, even though it continues to be displayed in each render of the application view.
+In the example above, the application view is rendered 5 times, but the child view is only rendered once, even though it continues to be displayed in each subsequent render of the application view.